Book Talk: Michel Faber delves into religion, pain and loss

-NEW YORK (Reuters) - Michel Faber’s newest novel, “The Book of Strange New Things” which he says will be his last, is intergalactic in scope, chronicling British pastor Peter Leigh’s mission to Oasis, a far-off planet where an alien race thirsts for the Gospel.
+NEW YORK, Nov 13 (Reuters) - Michel Faber’s newest novel, “The Book of Strange New Things” which he says will be his last, is intergalactic in scope, chronicling British pastor Peter Leigh’s mission to Oasis, a far-off planet where an alien race thirsts for the Gospel.

 Leigh was summoned to liaise with natives by a corporation operating on Oasis, and communicates with his wife, Bea, through email-like messaging.